mbzshajib/mbzshajib/readme.md

 _Principal Software Engineer (Sept.
 2013 – Nov.
 2021)_
 <!-- 4/5 Line -->

-- Study, understand and implement specifications on payment and security for development of payment modules.
+- Study, understand and implement specifications on payment and security for development of payment and security modules.
+- I have worked as a System Designer and tech lead of the core system team consisting 11 programmers
 - Worked on the system design team for Kona Pay Platform, NexusPay, DFS, and developed account and payment authorization modules of the core platform.
-Tuned the modules to scale up to 200 real-time financial transactions per second and 50M transaction per day.
+Tuned the modules to scale up to 250 real-time financial transactions per second and 20M transaction per day.
 - Analyzed client requirements and design them to fit into the product.
 Worked as tech lead of development team for several projects in planning, developing, and delivering the project requirements within timeline.